 I understand that staff will endeavour to encourage my child to be independent and I understand that I will be informed discretely should intimate care need to be given.

 I am fully aware of the school's responsibilities and of the school's Safeguarding (Child Protection) Policy.

-Name of Child:
+ne of Child:

-Signature of Parent/Guardian:
+nature of Parent/Guardian:

+t Names

-Print Name:
+t Name:

-Date:
+e: